I beg to move,

 The level of statutory sick pay is far too low at only £94.25 a week, so even those who do qualify for it are likely to struggle to keep on top of even basic household bills.
 Average weekly earnings are currently £512, meaning that the average worker who has to self-isolate for 14 days will see their income fall by more than £850 during that time.

 Is the hon.
 Member aware that research undertaken by the Institute for the Future of Work absolutely backs up everything she is saying about putting the statutory floor in place so that people can economically contribute when it is right for them to do so?
-There is much more resilience in the general population and they have more ability to work when they are fit to do so when such measures are in place.
+There is much more resilience in the general population and they have more ability to work when they are fit to do so when such a measure is in place.

 The hon.
 Lady makes a really excellent point, and I thank her for it.
 Many workers on low pay are unlikely to have savings to fall back on either.
 In a recent YouGov survey, 48% of workers said that they would not be able to cover their rent or mortgage and other living expenses if they had to take two weeks off work at the current statutory sick pay rates.
 The European Committee of Social Rights found in January 2018 that statutory sick pay and social protections for the unemployed, sick and self-employed people in the UK were “manifestly inadequate”.